Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Prenatal cow care for strong and healthy beef calves

 Proper prenatal care for cows is crucial for the health and success of their calves.
 A gestating cow should receive adequate nutrition to support both her maintenance and fetal growth.
-Cows in a body condition score of 5.0 – 6.0 (on a 1-9 scale) tend to deliver healthier calves with higher vigor and lower incidences of dystocia (see Table 1).
+Cows in a body condition score of 5.0 – 6.0 (on a 1-9 scale) tend to have a better reproductive performance, deliver healthier calves with higher vigor, and have a lower incidences of dystocia (see Table 2).
 Nutrition of beef cows during pregnancy can have a big impact on the quality of the calf.
-In a trial carried out at the Oregon State University1, cows fed Selko Vivalto, a supplement containing rumen protected vitamin B complex, delivered calves that had a higher bodyweight at turn-out (see Table 2).
+In a trial carried out at the Oregon State University1, cows fed Selko Vivalto, a supplement containing rumen protected vitamin B complex, delivered calves that had a higher bodyweight at turn-out (see Table 1).

 Selko Vivalto Controls